biadias/ROMS_to_Index/README.md

 The "raw" monthly data are located in the "/Data/NEP_10k_indices" folder.
 They represent the monthly indices either averaged across each depth and spatial domain ("nep_avg_…") or summed across each depth domain and then averaged across the spatial domain ("nep_sum…").

-# Index derivation

-Environmental indices can be derived for each modelers following their specific needs.
-We don't develop all indices here as individual modeler's needs may vary.
-But, indices integrated across each spatial NMFS management area should be area weighted using the following areas.

 # Delta correction overview